stormpath/express-stormpath/docs/product.rst

 This allows you to build nicer apps as you can do stuff like redirect newly registered users to a tutorial, dashboard, or something similar.

+What if someone visits the login route when they are logged in?
+By default they will see the login screen again, but you can configure an alternate URL to redirect hem to:

+    app.use(stormpath.init(app, {
+      loginRedirectUrl: '/',
+    }));

+With this ``loginRedirectUrl`` setting, the user will be sent to `/` if they try to visit the login page while logged in.

 .. note::
     If a user visits a page which has restricted access, they'll be redirected to the login page.
 Once the user logs in, they'll be immediately redirected